dkahdian/bruinplan/data-spec.md

   ]
 }
 ```
-- **Requisites** can be objects describing enforced, recommended, or grouped requirements (see Mathematics.json for examples).
+- **Requisites** can be objects describing course requirements or grouped requirements (see Mathematics.json for examples).

 ---